rbottura/p5-init/README.md

 # p5-starter

 p5-starter helps you create p5.js projects in Visual Studio Code.
 It also includes autocompletion, a simple tool to browse and install third-party p5 libraries, and the `Live Server` extension.

 I forked this extension for me and any students I could work with.
 > but I hope it's helpful for anyone using p5.
 I'm aware there are a few other VS Code extensions that do something similar, but they didn't quite meet my requirements.
 *from Sam Lavigne*

 Well it is Sam, it very much is !!
 And after using it quite a few times, I found myself writing the same starting lines in addition to what you've done, and I added some monospace font for any WEBGL text since loading external font is necessary.

 ## Instructions

-### To create a new p5 project:
+### To create a new p5 project

 1. Open the Command Palette (with `command-shift-p` on Mac, or `ctrl-shift-p` on Windows) and then start typing and select `Create p5.js Starter Project`.
 2. Select a new empty folder to put your project in.
 3. (optional) click the "Go Live" button in the bottom status bar to open your sketch in a browser
 4. Abolish cops.

-### To install p5 libraries:
+### To install p5 libraries

 1. Open the Command Palette, then start typing and select `Install p5 Starter Contributor Library`
 2. Select the library you'd like to install and hit enter.